-About KAWDCP
+About KAWDCT

 The Kalahari African Wild Dog Conservation Project (KAWDCP) was established in March 2021, however, it has been in the making since 2019.
 KAWDCP is a grassroots field based organization, the only organization in Namibia dedicated to the African Wild dogs (AWD).
 The KAWDCP has taken on the mission of AWD conservation throughout Namibia in hopes of not only preserving the devastatingly low current population, but also to one day increase the overall numbers to a sustainable population count.